Music and Performing Arts @ ONE

 Each year the college stages a production combining all of the performing arts.
 In previous years we have staged productions of Hairspray, Little Shop Of Horrors, A Midsummer Night's Dream and Rent.
 The production is open to all students in the college and auditions are held at the start of the first term.

-This year the college staged Rodgers and Hammerstein's The King and I.
+Last year the college staged Rodgers and Hammerstein's The King and I.

 The production feature students from across the college, as well as students from Cliff Lane Primary School, performing such well-known songs as 'Getting To Know You' and 'Shall We Dance?', and was met with rave reviews.